Saturday, September 17, 2005

 Selling On eBay

-People seem to be so interested in the fact that I sell on ebay and in fact, have my own store on ebay.
-I am surprised that not many people, I know, sell on eBay.
-Many people are buyers, but everybody says that they don't know how to sell there.
-Yet, ebay makes it so easy.
-I started by having my girlfriend sell a menu I had from Windows On The World Restaurant, which was the restaurant at the top of The World Trade Center.
-I used to go there with my first husband and for some reason, I saved my menu and it was signed by the Captain.
-So my friend sold it on ebay for $90. - not bad for something I had setting in a trunk.
-Now someone who really wanted it, had it, and I had some cash.
+People seem to be so interested in the fact that I sell on eBay and in fact, have my own store there.
+I am surprised that not many people I know sell online.
+Most people I know are buyers.
+Everybody says that they don't know how to sell there.
+Yet eBay makes it so easy!
+I started out by having my girlfriend sell a menu I had from Windows On The World Restaurant (the restaurant at the top of The World Trade Center).
+I used to go there with my first husband and for some reason I had saved my menu.
+It was signed by the captain who was there that night.
+My friend sold it on eBay for ninety dollars - not bad for something I had packed away in a trunk.
+Now someone who really wanted it has it.
+I have some cash!

-The store fees are not that bad, when you think you are running a store that has a world wide market.
-Where else could you sign up for a store and open it the same day?
-And maybe even have a sale that same day?
-By using Paypal, I even can take credit cards or e-checks!
+The store fees are not that bad.
+Especially when you are running a store that has a world wide market.
+Where else could you open a store in one day?
+Maybe even have a sale that same day?
+By using PayPal I can take credit cards or e-checks.
 Don't have to have a merchant account for that.
 I love it!

 My husband says "it's like a paycheck every day."
-Well, not always.
-There will be days with no sales and then all of a sudden, I'll get four or five right together.
-The stuff I have been selling, so far is just things I already have in my house.
-When that is all gone, I plan on going to garage sales, thrift shops, etc. to get more items.
+Well not always.
+There will be days with no sales and then all of a sudden I will get four or five right together.
+The stuff I have been selling so far is just things I already have in my house.
+When that is all gone I plan on going to garage sales, thrift shops, etc. to get more items.
 You kind of discover what sells as you do it.
-Sometimes a certain item is hot for a while, then it dies down.
+Sometimes a certain item is hot for a while then it dies down.

-Whatever you do, do not buy a book on how to make lots of money on ebay!
-Just go to the Discussion Boards on ebay and lurk around for a while.
-If you have questions, that is where to get the answers!
-I have learned most everything I know from the knowledgable sellers on the Stores Boards.
-And I might add, they are also the nicest.
-Some of the boards treat you like a escaped convict!
+Do not buy a book on how to make lots of money on eBay!
+Just go to the discussion boards on eBay and lurk around for a while.
+If you have questions that is where to get the answers.
+I have learned most everything I know from the knowledgeable sellers on the stores boards.
+I would add too that they are also the nicest people.
+Some of the boards treat you as if you are an escaped convict!

 Copyright © 2005 Kathleen G. Lupole